hamdanal/rich-argparse/README.md

     'argparse.metavar': 'dark_cyan',  # for metavariables (e.g. "FILE" in "--file FILE")
     'argparse.prog': 'grey50',  # for %(prog)s in the usage (e.g. "foo" in "Usage: foo [options]")
-    'argparse.syntax': 'bold',  # for highlights of back-tick quoted text (e.g. "`some text`") 'argparse.text': 'default',  # for the descriptions and epilog (e.g. "A program to foo") }
+    'argparse.syntax': 'bold',  # for highlights of back-tick quoted text (e.g. "`some text`") 'argparse.text': 'default',  # for descriptions, epilog, and --version (e.g. "A program to foo") }
 ```